 There is a strong emphasis on team sports within our games curriculum whereby every pupil has the opportunity to represent the school in fixtures for the A, B or C team where possible (see our sports website for fixtures and results).
 For pupils who prefer not to engage solely in team sports, they have the option to participate in rowing as an alternative.
 Prior to each term, pupils can choose what sport they would prefer to participate in given the options relating to the time of the year.
 During the Autumn Term, the options are: rowing, football and netball; the Spring Term: rugby, hockey and rowing and in the Summer Term: cricket, tennis, athletics and rowing.
-Our senior sports programme for Sixth Form offers more variety with the inclusion of badminton, spinning, yoga, Zumba, gym and futsal.
+Our senior sports programme for Sixth Form offers more variety with the inclusion of badminton, gym, yoga, zumba, boxing, rockclimbing, and basketball.

 Sport brings about a raft of physical, psychological and social benefits that instils confidence and determination to approach all aspects of life with vigour and positivity.
 It not only equips young people with the necessary skills to adapt and respond to change in a society that is constantly evolving, but it develops character through building resilience, empathy and respect towards others.